gryphonshafer/Quizzing-Rule-Book/rule_book/01_material_and_questions.md

 - Must have exactly 1 inserted interrogative word at the very beginning of the question or the very end of the question
 - Must have a single answer
-- Must be uniquely identifiable either to a single verse or to a single instance in the material within the first 5 words of the question
+- Must be uniquely identifiable either to a single verse or to a single instance in the material within the 1st 5 words of the question

 #### Multiple Answer (MA)